awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-configure-advanced-options.md

 **Note**
 To temporarily ignore a rollback configuration, choose **Disable rollbacks**\.
 This choice is useful when you want to temporarily disable automatic rollbacks without having to set up the same configuration again later\.

-  For more information, see [Redeploy and Roll Back a Deployment with CodeDeploy](deployments-rollback-and-redeploy.md)\.
+  For more information, see [Redeploy and roll back a deployment with CodeDeploy](deployments-rollback-and-redeploy.md)\.